ml3m/PINN-and-Method-of-Steps-Integration-for-the-Mackey-Glass-DDE/README.rst

 **PyTorch physics-informed neural network (PINN)** on the scalar Mackey–Glass equation with fixed delay.

-The implementation is described in the companion conference paper; see the section **Relation to the paper** below for the path to the ``.tex`` source. specifications, and the default **results** tree live **under this folder**, so cloning the parent repository and following the steps below is sufficient to rerun experiments without hunting paths in ``src/``.
+The implementation is described in the companion conference paper; see **Relation to the paper** below for the path to the ``.tex`` source in the development tree.

+All configuration YAML files, Python drivers, dependency specifications, and the default **results** tree live **under this folder**.
+If you obtained this bundle as a **standalone public repository** (or archive) linked from the paper, cloning that checkout and following the steps below is enough to rerun experiments.
+If you keep it nested inside a larger private project, still run commands from this ``synasc/`` directory so paths resolve correctly.

 .. contents:: **Table of contents**
    :local: